get-convex/launchdarkly/README.md

 You can now configure the LaunchDarkly integration.
 On the [Integrations page](https://app.launchdarkly.com/settings/integrations) of the LaunchDarkly dashboard, search for Convex and click "Add Integration".

-Each of your Convex deployments (e.g. Production and other developer's environments) will need it's own integration configured in LaunchDarkly.
+Each of your Convex deployments (e.g. Production and other developer's environments) will need their own integration configured in LaunchDarkly.

 ![Add Integration](./images/launchdarkly-integration-configuration.png)